 We are committed to having an engaged, diverse and inclusive workplace that fosters learning, development and innovation.
 Our leadership team conducts a robust program of employee engagement and we have invested in the personal and professional development of our employees through programs that focus on leadership, early career and diversity, as well as mentorship programs and employee resource groups.
-Through the compensation and management development committee, the board oversees and monitors company culture and its alignment with our values and long-term business strategy.
+Our leadership team holds regular employee town halls and conducts annual surveys on employee understanding of and engagement in strategic business priorities.
+We monitor a variety of metrics to ensure the health of our company culture and alignment with our values and strategic business priorities.
+Employee turnover, diversity and inclusion and leadership development metrics, along with qualitative data are discussed at the compensation and management development committee regularly throughout the year and shared with our board of directors.
 Directors also have opportunities throughout the year to meet with employees and visit our assets and offices.